 Selecting a Mohs surgeon

 Mohs surgery can be technically challenging.
-Any dermatologist can perform Mohs surgery, since dermatologists learn about Mohs surgery in their medical training.
-Some Mohs surgeons have undergone specialized training — called a fellowship — to learn more about Mohs surgery.
+Many skin doctors (dermatologists) can perform Mohs surgery, since dermatologists learn about Mohs surgery in their medical training.
+Some Mohs surgeons have undergone specialized training — called a fellowship — to learn more about the procedure and become more proficient in Mohs surgery.

 Preparing for surgery